Board and Staff

 Board of Trustees

-Fred Pack, President
+Fred Pack, Treasurer and Immediate Past President

 Retired software executive.
 He attended Columbia University, where he was involved in broadcasting classical music at the student radio station, WKCR.
 He received an MBA in Finance from New York University, and founded a software company in 1983, which he lead for two decades, giving him extensive experience managing a small organization and making it prosper.
 He has long been a dedicated amateur pianist, and once met Aaron Copland.
 He became interested in Copland House after attending some events in 2003.
 “I am honored to be able to serve Copland House,” he noted, “because our mission is noble.”
 He was Copland House Treasurer from 2009 to 2013.

-Alan B. McDougall, Secretary
+Leonard B. Pack, Secretary

 Michael Boriskin, Artistic and Executive Director